metacpan/metacpan-cpan-extracted/distros/S/Sys-Tlock/PERL.md

 All the data for a tlock is in its directory.
 If it is removed from the lock directory, the tlock is released.
 If it is moved back in, it is alive again (unless it has timed out).
 If too much playing around has messed up the lock directory, running tlock\_zing on it cleans it up.

 The lock directory also contains shortlived directories named "${marker}\_.${label}".
-They are per label master locks that help to make changes to the normal locks atomic.
+They are per label master locks that help to make changes to the tlocks atomic.

-# FUNCTIONS AND VARIABLES
+# SUBROUTINES AND VARIABLES

 Loaded by default:
 [tlock\_take](#tlock_take-label-timeout),